-The only reason this is so often the case is because many companies approach content with their intent being to simply to publish something -- anything -- without a strategy in place for why they are creating that content to begin with.
+Today, too many companies approach content marketing with the intent being to simply to publish something — literally anything — without a strategy in place for why they are creating that content to begin with.

-This is why we end up with so much awful content on the web.
-It’s from a lack of direction and vision.
+This is why we end up with so much impractical, lackluster content on the web–it’s from a lack of direction and vision that rarely produces any value.

 If you’ve wondered what the value of your content might be or how it fits into the bigger picture, then this post is for you.